-If you refuse to leave
+The Family Home In A Divorce- If you refuse to leave

 Two months later, the in-laws sent Sam and the couple’s three adult children a notice to vacate in 60 days.
-They refused.
+They refused to leave the home.

 This means that the residence was a matrimonial home.
 Sam’s counsel notified the couple his clients would be filing a court application for exclusive possession.

 A last-minute twist

-The Ontario Superior Court of Justice (ONSC) heard the matter.
-But a day before the hearing, the grandparents received a new communication.
+The Ontario Superior Court of Justice (ONSC) eventually heard the matter.
+A day before the hearing, the grandparents received a new communication.
 This fax was from yet another lawyer.

-The judge was dismissive.
-Calling it a duplication and abuse of process, he commented that Sam and the couple’s children could not use the latest application to avoid the litigation with the grandparents.
+The judge was dismissive and called it a duplication and abuse of process.
+He commented that Sam and the couple’s children could not use the latest application to avoid litigation with the grandparents.